How Much Does a Fire Pit Cost in 2025?

 Fire Pit Cost by Material

 Material costs for fire pits range from $400 to $500.
-Fire pits typically include an inner wall, an outer wall, and functional or decorative elements.
+Your fire pit will include an inner wall, an outer wall, and functional or decorative elements.
 The inner wall must be fireproof, and the outer wall should be heat-resistant.
 Most fire pits use stone, metal, concrete, brick, or a combination of these materials.

 Concrete $200–$1,000